Meditation on Nature

 What Meditation On Nature Did For Me

-After years of being SO productive and SO busy, and getting SO many things done, I crashed and burned in the months (maybe years?) after my dad died.
-It’s part of the reason I now do what I do.
+After years of being SO productive and SO busy, and getting SO many things done, I crashed and burned in the months after my dad died.
+That’s one reason I now do what I do.

 I help people release old patterns that don’t work for them, and discover new habits that generate wholeness, peace, and vibrant energy.